 SimilarWeb has a lot of what you need in an intelligence tool: powerful analytics, in-depth customer data, and content idea generation.
 You can give the tool a test drive with their free plan – it’s limited to just a few results and three months’ worth of traffic data, but it’s enough to help you decide whether SimilarWeb is worth the investment.

 Just keep in mind that, while SimilarWeb checks a lot of boxes, it does not provide end-to-end SEO solutions.
-Websites are just one part of your competitors’ digital strategy, so you may need to combine this with other tools to get the most out of your market intelligence.
+Websites are just one part of your competitors’ digital strategy, so you may need to combine this with other competitive intelligence tools to get the most out of your market research.

 Pro-tip: If you handle client accounts, SimilarWeb can generate beautiful reports that you can easily share at meetings.
 Add a dashboard to the platform, then create one from scratch or choose from several different templates like “Market Analysis” or “Monthly Competitive Overview”.